 If an LPR is in proceedings, USCIS reviews the Form I-90 and totality of the evidence in the record to determine if a new PRC will be issued or if the applicant will receive evidence of status in the form of a temporary permanent resident document.

-A CPR is an alien admitted for permanent residence on a conditional basis for a period of 2 years because he or she sought LPR status:
+A CPR is a noncitizen admitted for permanent residence on a conditional basis for a period of 2 years because he or she sought LPR status:

 CPRs are issued PRCs by USCIS with an expiration date of 2 years from the date of becoming a CPR.
 CPRs whose status is not expiring within 90 days may file a Form I-90 to replace a PRC for the reasons provided in the form instructions.
 If a CPR is eligible to receive a replacement card, the expiration date of the replacement card will be the same as that of the prior card (2 years from the date of becoming a CPR).

 If a CPR files a Form I-90 during the 90 days before the expiration of conditional status, USCIS denies the application and advises the applicant to file the appropriate petition to remove the conditions.